Kressmark/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## Latest changes and updates

-The updated CQD (as of early November 2019) delivers a Near Real-Time CQD dashboard.
+The updated Advanced CQD (as of early November 2019) delivers a Near Real-Time CQD dashboard.
 CQD data is now available on average in 30 minutes (in comparison to the previous CQD which is on average of 24 hours).
 The updated CQD uses End User Identifiable Information (EUII), giving admins the ability to drill down and zoom in to the user level.
 There is also report interactivity to support new scenarios such as:

 - Call Quality by Region: